 - Globalisation indicators

-International Energy Agency data is available via the OECD iLibrary portal.
+International Energy Agency data is available via this catalogue record.

 Most IEA data series range from the 1970s to present.
 (Earlier coverage is available for some countries.)
 Data are annual, quarterly and monthly.
 Principal IEA statistical themes are: